Chemotherapy in castration-resistant prostate cancer

 However, taxane-based regimens have been associated with higher rates of objective tumor regression and biochemical (prostate-specific antigen [PSA]) response, as well as longer overall survival.
 As discussed below, docetaxel has an established role in chemotherapy-naive patients, and a second-generation taxane, cabazitaxel, is active in patients who have received prior docetaxel.

 The use of cytotoxic chemotherapy for the treatment of castration-resistant prostate cancer will be reviewed here.
 The use of chemotherapy in combination with androgen deprivation therapy for castration-sensitive disease is discussed separately, as are experimental approaches.
-(See "Overview of the treatment of disseminated prostate cancer" and "Investigational approaches for the treatment of advanced prostate cancer".)
+(See "Overview of the treatment of disseminated castration-sensitive prostate cancer" and "Investigational approaches for the treatment of advanced prostate cancer".)

 For patients with castration-resistant prostate cancer who have not received prior chemotherapy, docetaxel given every three weeks in conjunction with prednisone remains the preferred approach to systemic chemotherapy.
 Alternative schedules and combinations, and the second-generation taxane cabazitaxel have been studied in randomized trials, but none has proven superior.
 However, in two large randomized trials, cabazitaxel was noninferior to docetaxel and was significantly less toxic, particularly at a dose of 20 mg/m².
 (See 'Docetaxel versus cabazitaxel' below and 'Dose of cabazitaxel' below.)